Are Smoothies Good for Weight Loss? Health Benefits

 1. Place all ingredients in a blender and blend until smooth.

-2. Cover and place it in the refrigerator overnight. (or chill for at least 4 hours)
+2. Cover and place it in the refrigerator overnight (or chill for at least 4 hours).

 3. Spoon into a bowl and top with sliced strawberries or bananas if desired.
 Keep in mind adding extra fruit will increase the calories and carbohydrate content.

-Nutritional information:
+Nutritional Information:

 Final Takeaways

+Fruits and veggies are essential to our overall health, but it can be challenging to eat the recommended servings every day.
 Bottom line, smoothies can be an effective part of a weight loss plan and a simple way to get more servings of fruits and vegetables.

 If you are just starting out with smoothies, use your CGM with the Signos app to understand how different smoothies and different ingredient combinations affect your blood glucose.

 You may want to start by having a smoothie for breakfast and tracking how your blood glucose responds.
-By trying different fruits and protein sources you’ll be able to see if some are better for stabilizing your blood glucose levels.
+By trying different fruits and protein sources, you’ll be able to see if some are better for stabilizing your blood glucose levels.

 Learn more about how to use your CGM to monitor your blood sugar.